Taggin' MP3 v1.4.5 Help

 When you click the down arrow on the toolbar, you will get a list of the "quick

 options."
-If you click on Tools -> Options or the butto on the toolbar, you
+If you click on Tools -> Options or the toolbar icon, you

 will get a few more options.
 Here are the "quick options."